cyan21/s2i-builder-java/README.md

 #### Testing the builder image
 Add the source code to test the builder image in test/test-app/ folder

+Configure the test/test-app/env file with your Artifactory setup

 The builder image can be tested using the following commands:
 ```